The Science Fair Committee reserves the right to disallow a demonstration that they feel comprises the safety of people or property.

 - Life Science: Plants, Animals, Human or Animal Behavior, etc.

 - Physical/Earth Science: Chemistry, Physics, Geology, Astronomy, Computer Science, Mathematics etc.

 Remember, this is more of a “traditional” science fair project.
 It involves doing actual research into a question.
 Investigations that involve observations and data gathering but not experimentation are also appropriate.

 Projects may be up to 36” wide and no taller than 48”.
 It must be able to stand on the table by itself.

-Projects from this category will be judged on this rubric.
+Projects from this category will be judged on the Traditional Science Project Rubric.